iamarunchauhan/IPL-2019-Data-Analysis/README.md

-<strong> IPL Match Winner Prediction </strong>
+<title> IPL Match Winner Prediction </title>

-<i>Website created using Django framework which predicts the winner of IPL match on the basis of previous 10 year Dataset</i>
+<b>Website created using Django framework which predicts the winner of IPL match on the basis of previous 10 year Dataset</b>

-Techstack used - <hr>
+Techstack used - <br>
 1.Python 3 <br>
 2.Django <br>
 3.HTML,CSS and Javascript <br>